Shuhaib73/Machine-Learning-Pipeline-on-Startups-Acquisition-Status/README.md

 # Building-Machine-Learning-Pipeline-on-Startups-Acquisition-Status
-Our aim to understand the financial conditions of company fundraising goals.
+This Project Focuses on understand the financial conditions of company fundraising goals.

 # Objective:
 The objective of the project is to predict whether a startup which is currently Operating, IPO, Acquired, or closed.This problem will be solved through a Supervised Machine Learning approach by training a model based on the history of startups which were either acquired or closed.